ShuchenWuu/Slave-to-algorithm/week 7/readme.md

 ## Pseudocode
 Pseudocode often uses structural conventions of a normal programming language, but is intended for human reading rather than machine reading.
 It is easier for human to read, so the pseudocode that I create for my project, it's more like a note for me to process my code.

+For me, Pseudocode is something that is functioning as a good starting point; it helps with building up a frame/structure for my project.

 Activity that I have done during the class

 Laundry